digbmc/dssf-syll/_weeks/05-work.md

 June 25, 2026

 **All day: ACH Regional Hub at UPenn** - see [schedule and details](https://www.library.upenn.edu/events/ach-2026-regional-hub)
+- **8:45 AM - Meet at Bryn Mawr Regional Rail station to take the 8:49 Paoli-Thorndale Line to 30th Street Station**

-- 9:30 Breakfast, Van Pelt Library
+- 9:30 Breakfast, Van Pelt Library (34th and Walnut)
 - 10:00-11:15 Session
 - 11:30-12:45 Session
 - 1:00 - 2:15 Keynote
 - **2:30-3:45 Lightning Talks**
 - 4:00-5:15 Session
+- *5:41 PM - Take Paoli-Thorndale line from 30th St. Station* (or take a later train if you prefer)

 ---